colabottles/toddl/posts/an-event-apart-boston-2018.md

 There is so much that can be done with web layout these days and it is exciting, Jen touched on some key points on ways to contract and expand space, new possibilities for flexibility, columns and units, change in how we use the viewport, and programming to all four edges of the viewport.

 Rachel and Jen both have been the catalyst for changing the way we look at the web today, and I am very grateful and fortunate to have seen them both speak for two years running now.
-They have both shed light on CSS Grids and I understand a lot better now than I did when I went into AEA last year by miles.
+They have both shed light on CSS Grid and I understand a lot better now than I did when I went into AEA last year by miles.

-and I cannot forget to mention that I got to see my friend Claudia Snell again!
+&hellip;and I cannot forget to mention that I got to see my friend Claudia Snell again!

 If you are a speaker and happen to see this, and if there is anything I missed upon, key points perhaps, then please reach out and I can certainly add those.
-It’s now hour 41 of no sleep and by the sounds of the bulldozer and chainsaw going off in the room next door to me(the snoring person that is going right through the wall into my room) I don’t know if I am going to be getting any sleep tonight.

-Until tomorr&hellip; oh damn, it’s 5 minutes until &ldquo;tomorrow&rdquo;.
-Ciao!

 ### Day Two

 Well, it is finished and as usual the second day of speakers was as good as the first!

-Jeremy Keith kicked the day off with his talk.
-What a talk it was.
+Jeremy Keith kicked the day off with his talk and what a talk it was!
 The way the web is changing it can be overwhelming and exhausting.
 What tools should you learn and use and how long will those tools be around?

 Jeremy brought everyone in attendance back in time, discussed the present state and walked us on a tour of the future in working on the web.
 From HTML/CSS/JS to frameworks and libraries and all the way to Progressive Web Apps, Jeremy taught us if we learn from the past, we can make sensible choices in the future regarding our work on the web.